Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Method

-In the heart of the proposed architecture, is our understating that the soft correspondence matrix $\softP$ induces a graph.
+where $\underset{{j\in \mathcal{N}(i)}}{\mathbin\Vert}$ is the concatenation of $DNN_1$ outputs.
+An illustration can be found in Figure \ref{fig:gdcarch}.\\ \\ One crucial emphasis here is the role of $DNN_2$ and the distinction to other suggested aggregation functions.
+One optional aggregation would be to concatenate the output difference features resulting in a feature vector of dimension $\tilde{H_i}\in\mathbb{R}^{KM}$, while we stack the features resulting in $\tilde{H_i}\in\mathbb{R}^{M\times K}$.
+Our construction not only produces a learnable module with a factor of $M^2$ fewer parameters as $DNN2$ is applied on the $k$ dimensional vectors but, more significantly, acts as a learnable weighting function that incorporates the various per-neighbor refinements into a refinement step per-node. \paragraph{Dual Geometric Graph Network} In the heart of the proposed architecture, is our understating that the soft correspondence matrix $\softP$ induces a graph.
 The nodes of the \emph{primal} graph are the source points, and the features are the correspondence measure for all target points, i.e., the rows of $\softP$ are the features.
 The \emph{dual} graph has the same structure only based on $\softP^T$.
 Here the nodes are the vertices of the target shape, and the columns of $\softP$ are the features.
 We provide a visualization of the architecture in Figure \ref{fig:architecture_scheme}.
 Each primal-dual pair ($\softP,\softP^T$) is passed through $k$ layers of $DGAT$ in a res-net structure; i.e. the output of each $DGAT$ layer is $DGAT(\softP) + \softP$ for an input soft correspondence matrix $\softP$, and similar for $\softP^T$, the dual graph pipeline.
 In each iteration, we fuse $\softP$ and $\softP^T$ into one aligned soft correspondence matrix\footnote{There are several reasonable options for the fusion, as element-wise max or mean.
-In practice, no consistent improvement was noted by one option over the other.}.\\ The output of each iteration of DG2N dual graph refinement is also a soft correspondence matrix.
+In practice, no consistent improvement was noted by one option over the other.}.\\ The output of each iteration of DG2N refinement is also a soft correspondence matrix.
 As the correspondence statistics vary between one iteration to the next, we use different weights per iteration.
 As we continue to iterate, the soft correspondence matrix improves and converges to a clean, outlier-free soft mapping.
-The number of iteration varies between datasets and depends on the quality of the initialization.
+At inference, the output map is the maximum-likelihood solution derived from the soft correspondence matrix, which is: